dustywhite7/pythonMikkeli/courseSlides/11 - Neural Networks.md

 # Neural Networks

-### For a great supplement, read [this](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
+### For a great supplement, read [this](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) article about how ChatGPT works (it's only 100 pages... :wink:)

 ---